JoseRZapata/MultiFeatureBeatTracking/README.md

-Multi Feature Beat Tracking (Information Gain and Regularity)
+MultiFeature Beat Tracking (Information Gain and Regularity)
 ==========================================================

 Submission of the Multi Feature Beat tracker to the MIREX 2013 Audio Beat Tracking task,